-Weiping Zou leads a multidisciplinary laboratory that investigates the human cancer microenvironment with the goal of understanding the nature of human tumor immune responses and developing mechanism-informed combination therapies for cancer.
+The tumor microenvironment (TME) is the primary arena in which tumor cells and the host immune system interact.
+Characterization of the nature of the immune responses in the human cancer microenvironment holds the key to understanding tumor immunity and designing and improving current cancer immunotherapy.
+Dr. Zou leads a multidisciplinary laboratory that investigates the human TME with the goal of understanding the genetic, epigenetic, and metabolic nature of human tumor immune responses and developing mechanism-informed combination therapies for cancer.
 The laboratory has demonstrated that the interaction between tumor cells and the host immune system fosters tumor immunosuppressive networks and results in cancer progression and therapeutic resistance.
-Its studies of cancer infiltrating antigen presenting cells (APCs), regulatory T cells (Tregs), effector T cell subsets, and myeloid derived suppressor cells (MDSCs), and molecular signatures have elucidated major cancer immunosuppressive mechanisms and allowed for determination of clinically targeting immunosuppressive networks to effectively treat cancer patients.
-The laboratory’s work including the first demonstration of the expression, regulation, and function of PD-L1 (B7-H1) in the human cancer microenvironment and its early concept of combinatorial immunotherapeutic strategy has laid the scientific foundation for current cancer immunotherapy and provides rationales for novel combinations.
+Their studies of cancer infiltrating T cell subsets - including regulatory T cells (Tregs), Th17, Th22, and CD8+ effector T cells, and antigen presenting cells (APCs) - including dendritic cells (DCs), macrophages, myeloid derived suppressor cells (MDSCs), and molecular signatures - have elucidated major cancer immunosuppressive networks and therapeutic resistance mechanisms and allowed for determination of clinically targeting these mechanisms to effectively treat cancer patients.
+Their work including the first demonstration of the expression, regulation, and functional blockade of PD-L1 (B7-H1) in the human TME and human tumor draining lymph nodes and their early concept of combinatorial immunotherapeutic strategy has laid the scientific foundation for current cancer immunotherapy and has provided rationales for novel combinations.